Havner/np-wrapper/README.md

 only method to install this wrapper is globally.

 1. Find a directory where TrackIR software is installed.
 This will most probably
-   be: "C:\Program Files (x86)\NaturalPoint\TrackIR5" or something similar.\
+   be: "C:\Program Files (x86)\NaturalPoint\TrackIR5" or something similar.
 2. Rename the client library that is there:
 ```
 NPClient64.dll -> NPClient64-orig.dll
 ```
-3. Put the wrapper library `NPClient64.dll` and the config file `NPWrapper.ini` inside that directory.
-Ignore the `debug` directory.
+3. Extract the downloaded file (np-wrapper-VERSION.zip) and put the wrapper library `NPClient64.dll` and the config file `NPWrapper.ini` inside the TrackIR installation directory.
+Ignore the `debug` directory from the zip.

 - Make sure you rename first so you won't overwrite!
 - Make sure to rename exactly to the filename above!
 This is not just for